The Juror

 as one finds in the books.

-No juror may manipulate it,
+No lawyer may manipulate it,

 [but must] hate the lie, love the truth.